aws-samples/aws-media-services-simple-vod-workflow/Workflow-WatchfolderAndNotification/README-tutorial.md

 2. Find the policy you created earlier, VODNotification, and click on the link to go to the detail page.

-3. Select `Edit topic policy` on the **Other topic actions** drop-down menu.
+3. Select **Edit topic policy** on the **Other topic actions** drop-down menu.

 4. On the **Advanced view** tab, edit the policy JSON by adding the following statement.
-    1. You will need to add a commma character (',')  Replace the ARN with the ARN for this Topic.
+    1. Replace the ARN with the ARN for this Topic.
-        1. Add the statement to the begining of the list object.
+        1. Add this JSON fragment to the begining of the list object.
 Right after the line that says **"Statement": [**.

     ```
     {